dart-lang/site-www/src/_guides/language/sound-dart.md

 `Stream` from a list but getting another type results in a runtime exception and the app crashes.
 For example, the following code assigns a list of type `dynamic` (which contains strings) to a list of type `int`.
-Iterating through the list and substracting 10 from each item causes a runtime exception because the minus operator isn't defined for strings.
+Iterating through the list and subtracting 10 from each item causes a runtime exception because the minus operator isn't defined for strings.